Microsoft text-to-speech voices: Windows 2000 and Windows XP

 Microsoft Sam is the default text-to-speech male voice in Microsoft Windows 2000 and Windows XP.
 It is used by Narrator, the screen reader program built into the operating system.

 Microsoft Mike and Microsoft Mary are optional male and female voices respectively, available for download from the Microsoft website.
 Michael and Michelle are also optional male and female voices licensed by Microsoft from Lernout & Hauspie, and are available through Microsoft Office XP and Microsoft Office 2003 or Microsoft Reader.
+The SAPI 5.1 SDK also includes an additional voice for testing purposes known as "Sample TTS Voice", which utilizes recorded voice samples for use with the text-to-speech engine using a predefined set of words rather than synthesized speech.

-There are both SAPI 4 and SAPI 5 versions of these text-to-speech voices.
-SAPI 4 voices are only available on Windows 2000 and later Windows NT-based operating systems, but are also available as a download on Windows 9x operating systems as well.
-While SAPI 5 versions of Microsoft Mike and Microsoft Mary are downloadable only as a Merge Module, the installable versions may be installed on end users' systems by speech applications such as Microsoft Reader.
-SAPI 4 redistributable versions were downloadable for Windows 9x, although they are no longer from the Microsoft website.
+There have been both SAPI 4 and SAPI 5 versions of these text-to-speech voices that were released.
+These two versions are different from each other in terms of the speech patterns, pronunciation of certain words, and changes to some words spoken by the text-to-speech engine.
+SAPI 4 voices are only available on Windows 2000 and later Windows NT-based operating systems.
+Redistributable versions of the SAPI 4 voices were available for download on Windows 9x operating systems, however they are no longer offered from the Microsoft website.
+While the SAPI 5 versions of Microsoft Mike and Microsoft Mary are only downloadable as a Merge Module, the installable versions may be installed on end users' systems by speech applications such as Microsoft Reader.
+The "Sample TTS Voice" test voice was only ever distributed in the SAPI 5 format.

-The SAPI 4 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary can be used on Windows XP, Vista and later with a third-party program (like Speakonia and TTSReader) installed on the machine that supports these operating systems; however, the speech patterns differed from the SAPI 5 versions of these voices.
-In addition, LH Michael and LH Michelle can work on Windows 7 and later if Speakonia and the SAPI 4 version of the voices in British English is downloaded.
+The SAPI 4 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary can be used on Windows XP, Windows Vista, and later with a third-party program (like Speakonia and TTSReader) installed on the machine that supports these operating systems.
+In addition, Carol and Peter, the British English SAPI 4 versions of the American English Michael and Michelle SAPI 5 voices from Lernout & Hauspie can also be used on Windows Vista and later with a third-party program like Speakonia (Conversely, said voices are also compatible with XP and prior as well).

+The SAPI 5 versions of Microsoft Sam, Microsoft Mike and Microsoft Mary (as well as the "Sample TTS Voice" test voice) can also be used on Windows Vista and later by installing the SAPI 5.1 SDK, which can also be installed in versions of Windows prior to XP beginning with Windows NT 4.0 SP6a and Windows 98.
+These voices (apart from the "Sample TTS Voice" test voice) can also be installed separately without installing the SDK via a manually defined batch script.
+Furthermore, the Michael and Michelle voices from Lernout & Hauspie can also be installed via programs such as Microsoft Office XP or Microsoft Office 2003, however they cannot be chosen under normal means.